xtomflo/mair-group-4/STATES.md

 9. Inform no matching restaurant available.
 Ask to state new preference, of type TALK, transition to 2.
 10. Give recommendation, of type TALK, display restaurant info from dataframe

+Welcome
+- Welcome to UU restaurant system.
+We can provide recommendations based on area, food type and price range.
+How may I help you?

+Area
+- What part of town do you prefer?

+Food
+- What type of food do you prefer?

+Price
+- What price range do you prefer?
+- Do you prefer something in the cheap, moderate, or expensive price range?

+If no restaurant exists based on user preference
+- Unfortunately there is no restaurant matching your preferences.
+Do you have something else in mind?

 # HowDoWeDoThis?